 What is Ovulatory Dysfunction?

-The best way to determine if one has an ovulatory dysfunction is to daily chart cervical mucous using a FABM, and FEMM (Fertility Education and Medical Management) utilizes this method in a simple APP to assess for ovulation.
+The best way to determine if you have an ovulatory dysfunction is to daily chart cervical mucous using a FABM.
+FEMM (Fertility Education and Medical Management) utilizes this method in a simple app to assess for ovulation.

 Root causes of ovulatory dysfunction can be low Vitamin D, elevated prolactin levels, insulin resistance, abnormal cortisol levels, thyroid dysfunction, and inflammation.

-Depending on your situation, your treatment may consist of diet, exercise, and lifestyle changes as well as medical support.
-Recovering a healthy hormonal function is possible.
+Depending on your situation, your treatment may consist of diet, exercise, and lifestyle changes, as well as medical support.
+Recovering a healthy hormonal function is possible!

 Anovulation: Causes and Treatments